THE LIST OF OUR

 The scenario dictates one player to be the aggressor who starts with the Strategic Initiative (SI).
 Each turn players pick a Tactic: For the player with SI it can be Probe Enemy Line, Assault and Hold, or Breakthrough.
 His opponent chooses from a slightly more passive list, including Fighting Withdrawal, Hold, and Counterattack.
 Players then choose an order based on the Tactic for each card space that has an officer present.
 The player with the SI then executes his orders one by one- if he plays an order which does not result in an engagement, then his opponent can act.
 If the player with the SI fails in a battle he may lose the SI to the other player, so plan carefully.
 Each player also receives resources to spend on Artillery and Aircraft missions, including bombardments of varying intensity, Bombing and Strafing, and even Leaflet Drops!

-Contact us anytime, by mail, at:
+Contact us

 The Perfect Captain